Showing posts sorted by date for query kadash. Sort by relevance Show all posts

 We're nearing the end of our quest.
 This is Aladag, the dragon guarding the sword.

-It's possible to sneak by Aladag to grab the Sword Of Kadash (it looks like a banana!)
+It's possible to sneak by Aladag to grab the Sword of Kadash (looks like a banana!)

 Aesthetics

-I was never going to boot up this old game and expect glorious visuals.
-It was developed around 1984 so I would be a fool to judge it based on what the Atari ST is actually capable of.
-The graphics are pretty much what I experienced with my old ZX Spectrum and use a basic design with lots of repeating red brick walls and black backgrounds.
+I was never going to boot up this game and expect glorious visuals.
+It was developed around 1984, so I would be a fool to judge it based on what the Atari ST is capable of.
+The graphics are what I experienced on my ZX Spectrum, using a basic design with lots of repeating red brick walls and black backgrounds.

-Visually, the monsters are the best part and we get to slaughter a varied and whacky crew.
-Yes, they're quite poorly drawn compared to Rogue but I love how amateur their movements and animations are - they wobble across the screen.
-The gremlins are my favourite, small and made from very few pixels yet they still manage to look great.
+The monsters are superb, and we get to slaughter a wacky crew.
+They're quite poorly drawn compared to Rogue, but I love how amateur their movements and animations are - they wobble across the screen.
+The gremlins are my favourite: small and made from a few pixels, yet they look great.

-The audio is almost zilch with no music and few sound effects.
-What you hear is mostly from your weaponry or when coming into contact with nasties.
-That's about it.
+The audio is almost zilch with no music and few effects.
+What you mostly hear is your weaponry, or when touching a monster.
 Oh, a little jingle plays when the Lich appears!
-This is an incredibly short tune but is eerie and works surprisingly well.
-Otherwise, the entire game is silent without any distractions.
+This is an incredibly short tune, but it's eerie and works surprisingly well.
+Otherwise, the entire game is silent, with no distractions.

-Okay, it's screenshot time again and here we have two sets of enemies that are badass...
+Okay, it's screenshot time again, and here we have two sets of badass enemies...

-I think this monster is called the Mukra, a Jason Voorhees wannabe who is very tough.
+I think this monster is called the Mukra, a tough Jason Voorhees wannabe.

-Wraiths are incredibly mean and move quickly.
+Wraiths are incredibly mean and fast.
 So, unless you're armed well ... forget it!

 The map!

 So the moment you have all (?) been waiting for... the map!
-My task to complete this game was a very enjoyable and addictive pleasure.
-However, the ending rooms are a disappointment in comparison to the rest of the entire game.
+Completing this game was enjoyable and addictive.
+However, the ending rooms are a disappointment in comparison to the rest of the game:

-When at the end, the idea is to kill the dragon Aladag who is guarding the Sword Of Kadash.
+At the end, the idea is to kill the dragon Aladag, who is guarding the Sword of Kadash.
 But there is a hidden passage north of his location, so you can skirt around and pinch the sword.
-A greeting then appears (the last screenshot below) but the game does not end.
-In fact, there are a couple more (pointless) rooms to explore, which doesn't make any sense as they are dead ends.
-So, armed with the Sword Of Kadash, I went back to kill Aladag and, once again, the greeting appeared but it still doesn't end.
+Superbly done, and a greeting appears (the last screenshot below), but the game does not end.
+In fact, there are a couple more (pointless) rooms that don't make any sense, as they are dead ends.
+So, armed with the Sword of Kadash, I went back to kill Aladag and, once again, the greeting appeared, but it still doesn't end.
 How odd!!

-Rather an anti-climax but I won't let that spoil my memories of what is nothing less than a superb oldskool shooter.
-As always, the image below is a thumbnail, so click on it to download the high-resolution version.
-Or zip over to Atari Legend who is kindly hosting a similar version.
-Anyhow, I hope you guys enjoy using the map??
+Yep, rather an anti-climax.
+But it didn't spoil what is nothing less than a superb oldskool shooter.
+As always, the image below is a thumbnail; click it to download the high-resolution version.
+Or zip over to Atari Legend, which is kindly hosting a similar version.
+Anyhow, I hope you guys enjoy using the map.

 Carry on scrolling for my final thoughts on Sword Of Kadash...